Nehal-Khan-29/Nehal-Khan-29/README.md

 <h1 align="center">Hi 👋, I'm Nehal Khan</h1>
-<h3 align="center">Hello!, I'm Nehal, a passionate code enthusiast with a keen interest in open-source development and a strong commitment to full-stack programming.
+<h3 align="center">I'm a passionate code enthusiast with a keen interest in open-source development and a strong commitment to full-stack programming.
 Currently serving as a mentor at Amrita Cognizance Club, I'm always excited to explore new technologies and collaborate on projects that make a positive impact."</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/Nehal-Khan-29?tab=repositories](https://github.com/Nehal-Khan-29?tab=repositories)